InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 Creating IoTHub Device handle

-Sending 1 messages to IoTHub every 2 seconds for 2 messages (Send any message to stop) .
+Sending 1 message to IoTHub every 2 seconds for 2 messages (Send any message to stop) .
 .
 CONNECT